POSTCARD FROM THE MOON

 ‘Why should we lie about landing on the moon?’ he says.
 ‘And why would we lie about it six times?’
 It is clear that the thought of twelve honourable men lying about their work and their achievements in space is not one that Charlie finds agreeable.

-A day later, Charlie and his wife, Dorothy, share the same zodiac in which I am riding to visit Beechey Island, a windswept speck in the middle of nowhere.
-This is the last resting place of three men from the doomed Franklin expedition of the Northwest Passage in 1845.
+A day later, Charlie and his wife, Dorothy, share the same zodiac in which I am riding to visit the bleak Beechey Island, a windswept speck in the middle of nowhere.
+This is the last resting place of three men from the doomed 1845 Franklin expedition of the Northwest Passage.
 Because they died prior to the disappearance of the Erebus and the Terror, these three are the only crew members that had been buried.
-I trudge over the rock-hard surface where centuries of erosion by wind, water, and ice has ground the shoreline of the rocky islet down to smooth pebbles, cleverly cemented together with coarse sand.
+I trudge over the rock-hard surface where centuries of erosion by wind, water, and ice has ground the shoreline of the rocky islet down to smooth pebbles, which nature has cleverly cemented together with coarse sand.
 The desolation is almost overwhelming.
 I pause to chat with Charlie, who is also viewing the gravesite.

 ‘We-ell,’ he says with his drawn-out Texan drawl, ‘This place would have to be as close to the moon as you could get here on earth.’
 He continues, pointing to the graves at our feet, ‘This is a hostile environment, and at first sight, almost totally devoid of life.
 When these men arrived here, they had a very short window of time to get the hell out.
 Their survival depended upon it.
 They miscalculated, got iced in, and paid with their lives.’